exilesprx/zig-installer/README.md

 ### Configuration File (.env)

-You can create a `.env` file in the same directory as the executable or use the `--generate-env` flag to create a template:
+You can create a `.env` file in the same directory as the executable or use the `env` command to create a template:

 ```
 # Zig & ZLS Installer Configuration